-What is Multiple System Atrophy (MSA)?
+What Is Multiple System Atrophy (MSA)?

-What Are the Symptoms of MSA?
+What Are the Symptoms of Multiple System Atrophy?

 Because MSA causes progressive damage to the nervous system, it

 - a mask-like appearance to the face

-- inability to close the mouth
+- an inability to close the mouth

-- reduced ability to change facial expressions
+- a reduced ability to change facial expressions

-- difficulty with activities requiring small movements
+- activities requiring small movements

-- loss of balance
+- a loss of balance

-- change in walking pattern
+- a change in walking pattern

 - difficulty beginning to walk

-- freezing of movement
+- the freezing of movement

 - interfere with activities